Areas of Specialization

 Representative Professional Activities and Achievements

 Professor Grove’s research focuses on the federal judiciary and the constitutional separation of powers.
 She has published with such prestigious law journals as the Harvard Law Review, Columbia Law Review, New York University Law Review, University of Pennsylvania Law Review, and Cornell Law Review.Professor Grove’s articles are cited and discussed in leading Federal Courts casebooks, and her scholarship has received other national recognition.
 For example, Professor Grove’s article, The Article II Safeguards of Federal Jurisdiction, 112 Colum.
 L. Rev. 250 (2012), received the award for Best Article of 2012 by an untenured professor from the Federal Courts Section of the Association of American Law Schools.
 Her recent article, Standing Outside of Article III, 162 U. Pa.
 L. Rev. 1311 (2014), was one of three papers selected for the New Voices in Civil Justice Workshop at Vanderbilt University Law School.
 Grove was also elected to serve as the Chair of the Federal Courts Section of the Association of American Law Schools from 2014-2015.
 In 2016, Grove received the Paul M. Bator Award, which is conferred annually by the Federalist Society on a legal scholar under the age of forty who has demonstrated excellence in legal scholarship, a commitment to teaching, a concern for students, and whose research has made a significant public impact.
 In 2014, Professor Grove received the Plumeri Award for Faculty Excellence from the College of William and Mary.
 Grove was also invited to participate in a TEDx Event at the College of William and Mary in April 2014, where she gave a talk entitled The Executive's Duty to Enforce the Law.

-In January 2014, Professor Grove was chosen to serve as Chair of the AALS Federal Courts Section.
-Professor Grove's research interests include federal courts, constitutional law, civil procedure, bankruptcy, and statutory interpretation.
+Professor Grove’s teaching and research interests include federal courts, constitutional law, civil procedure, bankruptcy, and statutory interpretation.

 - Standing Outside of Article III, 162 U. Pa.
 L. Rev. 1311 (2014).
 SSRN.